National Games of India: Future development

 Though National Games are supposed to be held once in 2 years, it is faltering on this schedule.
-It took Ahemdabad seven years to conduct the games after 2015 edition in Kerala.
+It took Ahmedabad seven years to conduct the games after 2015 edition in Kerala.

 The 34th National Games had been postponed six times before finally opening on 12 February 2011.
 The 35th National Games were to be held at Thiruvananthapuram in 2012, it was then announced that it would be held from 31 January to 14 February 2015.
 The 36th National Games were to be held at Goa as announced at the closing ceremony of 35th National Games in Thiruvananthapuram, Goa contingent said the games would be held in November 2016, then it was postponed to November 2017, however Goa has now declared it inability to host the games altogether.
 Uttarakhand was to host the 37th National Games.
 The 38th National Games were to be held after that in January 2019 in Amaravati, Andhra Pradesh.

 The 36th edition of the National Games was held in the year 2022 in the state of Gujarat.